ysl2/typst/tests/typ/compiler/import.typ

 #test(module.push(2), 3)

 ---
-// Edge case for module access that isn't fixed.
+// Edge case for module access.
+Tests that definitions with the name of mutating
+// methods work.
+They didn't earlier because the need for mutability was
+// detected through the field name.
 #import "module.typ"

-// Works because the method name isn't categorized as mutating.
 #test((module,).at(0).item(1, 2), 3)

-// Doesn't work because of mutating name.
-// Error: 2-11 cannot mutate a temporary value
-#(module,).at(0).push()
+#test((module,).at(0).push(2), 3)

 ---
 // Who needs whitespace anyways?